matevzl533/Noccaea_praecox_transcriptome/README.md

 ## Preprocessing

+The codes for the preprocessing process are available in the preprocess.sh file.

 ### Initial quality control

 We use FastQC with MultiQC to assess the quality of raw reads and visualise the reports.